LLNL/axom/src/axom/sidre/docs/sphinx/datastore.rst

 Apart from providing access to the root group, a datastore provides methods to retrieve and interact with buffers and attributes.

+The ``DataStore`` class provides methods to retrieve error state and messages arising from I/O errors reading or writing ``Group`` data:

+ * Query or set Conduit error flag
+ * Query, append, or clear exception messages from a Conduit I/O error

 .. note:: ``Buffer`` and ``Attribute`` objects can only be created and
           destroyed using ``DataStore`` methods noted below.
 The ``Buffer`` and ``Attribute`` class constructors and destructors are private.